lalwanidilip9/student-info-management-system/README.md

 # Student Information Management System
 This is a Student Information Management System developed on C# .NET platform.
 I created the software for a dance academy.
-The software however is open source.
+The software is open source.

 # Features
 - Add, Edit, View various student information